sid8395/S-Square/README.md

 Hypothesis 1Recent form has no impact on specific player statistics, such as goals scored, assists, pass completion rate, or defensive actions.

-Hypothesis2 Alternative Hypothesis (H1): Recent form has a significant impact on specific player statistics in EPL games.